frozendo/learn-spring-security/README.md

 The advanced authorization capabilities within Spring Security represent one of the most compelling reasons for its popularity.
 See [authorization](authorization/AuthorizationReadMe.md) to read more about it.

+## OAuth 2.0

+OAuth is an open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.
+Read more in [oauth](oauth/OAuthReadme.md) directory.